roseengineering/rfsoapyfile/README.md

 A Python 3 script for capturing and recording a SDR stream to a WAV file (or HTTP audio stream).
 The script is threaded for high performance, especially on a Raspberry Pi.
-The script includes a REST API for controlling the capture and recording remotely.
+The script includes a REST API for controlling the capture and WAV recording remotely.

 ## Dependencies